zhexuany/influxcloud/README.md

 ### How query work in this cluster?

 ~~~
-query ----> any node in cluster ----->analyse query  ----> if it leader --------> find nodes  -> wait until all distributed query come back -> send all data back to client
+query ----> any node in cluster ----->analyse query  ----> if it is leader --------> find nodes  -> wait until all distributed query come back -> send all data back to client
                                                              |
                                                              |                          |
                                                              |----------------->forward to leader